Student-Job-Search-Aoteroa/dockyard/README.md

 1. A page that lists all boats (names and photos)
 2. Clicking a boat in above list will show a page having all available details about a specific boat, including the names of the workers who are working on that boat
 3. UI to do CRUD operations on the boat data set
 4. UI to assign / un-assign workers to boats - there is no need to build a CRUD UI for the workers data set.

-You can use Vue, React or Angular for this task.
-You are required to use the following:
+For this task, you are required to use the following:

-1. Bootstrap 3 or 4 as a frontend framework
+1. React for the frontend
+2. Redux for state management
+3. Bootstrap 4 or Material Design for layout and styling
-2. Some sort of a task runner / bundler (e.g. grunt, webpack etc.)
+2. Some sort of a task runner / bundler (e.g. Webpack)

 ## Task 2 – Backend